 I keep this vegan Eggnog in a 1 litre Kilner Bottle with a rubber seal.
 It keeps perfectly well in the fridge and doesn’t thicken when cold.
 This is thanks to the substantial amount of alcohol I use (you are welcome).
 If you plan to make in advance as festive homemade gifts then this will keep for up to a month.
 This is due to the fact there are no short life ingredients included in the making of this recipe.
 Besides, the alcohol helps to preserve it anyway.

-If you like these Eggnog, you’ll love these other dairy free cream liqueurs and festive treats
+If you like this Eggnog, you’ll love these other dairy free festive treats

 I may get a reputation given the number of alcoholic cream liqueurs on my website, but I do so love a creamy liqueur.
 Here are the others below, and you can expect more in the future I promise!